Physics, Bachelor of Science College of Letters & Science

 Graduate Study

 The Department of Physics & Astronomy offers programs of study and research leading to M.S. and Ph.D. degrees.
-Further information regarding requirements for these three degrees, graduate research, teaching assistantships, and research assistantships may be obtained by writing to the Chairperson, Department of Physics, One Shields Avenue, University of California, Davis, CA 95616
+For further information regarding requirements, graduate research, teaching assistantships, and research assistantships, see Physics Graduate Group.

 The major requirements below are in addition to meeting University Degree Requirements & College Degree Requirements; unless otherwise noted.
 The minimum number of units required for the Physics Bachelor of Science is 101.